 The EBRD is considering arranging EUR 150 million financing for a EUR 370 million Norwegian wind farm in Kherson region.
 The European Bank for Reconstruction and Development would provide EUR 75 million.
 The second half would be syndicated from other sources, Interfax-Ukraine reports.
 Sivashenergoprom, a subsidiary of Norway’s NBT, plans to build a 250 MW wind farm on 1,300 hectares.
 The site is near two high voltage power lines of Ukrenergo.

 Through July, sales of new apartments in Kyiv have increased by two thirds, Sergei Kostetskiy, an analyst at SV Development, tells Novoe Vremya magazine.
 Re-sales of existing apartments are up 60%.
 Nationwide, sales prices for one bedroom apartments during the first half of this year 7% higher, in inflation adjusted terms, than the first half of 2017, reports the State Statistics Service.

 Ukrainians’ real incomes increased by 10% during the first half of this year, compared to the same period last year, according to the Social Policy Ministry.
-In nominal terms, hryvnia earnings were up 24%.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+In nominal terms, hryvnia earnings were up 24%.

 In an indicator of business confidence, sales of utility vans and trucks were up 17% through July, compared to the same period last year.
 Sales totaled 7,300 units, according to Ukrautoprom, the vehicle industry association.